 Physical strength and dexterity.
 Massage therapists must be strong and able to exert pressure through a variety of movements of the arms and hands when manipulating a client's muscles.

 Time-management skills.
-Massage therapists must tailor an appointment to a client’s specific needs.
-Therapists must use their appointment time wisely to help each client accomplish his or her goals.
+Massage therapists must tailor an appointment to a client's specific needs.
+They must use their appointment time wisely to help each client accomplish his or her goals.

-The median annual wage for massage therapists was $38,040 in May 2015.
+The median annual wage for massage therapists is $39,860.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $18,860, and the highest 10 percent earned more than $74,860.
+The lowest 10 percent earned less than $19,720, and the highest 10 percent earned more than $74,870.

-Most massage therapists earn a combination of wages and tips.
+Most massage therapists earn a combination of wages and tips and may receive free or discounted massages as a benefit.

-About half of massage therapists worked part time in 2014.
+About half of all massage therapists work part time.
 Because therapists work by appointment in most cases, their schedules and the number of hours worked each week vary considerably.
-In addition to devoting hours giving massages, therapists may spend time recording clients’ notes, marketing, booking clients, washing linens, and conducting other general business tasks.
+In addition to giving massages, therapists, especially those who are self-employed, may spend time recording clients' notes, marketing, booking clients, washing linens, and conducting other general business tasks.

-Employment of massage therapists is projected to grow 22 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of massage therapists is projected to grow 24 percent over the next ten years, much faster than the average for all occupations.
 Continued growth in the demand for massage services will lead to new openings for massage therapists.

-As an increasing number of states adopt licensing requirements and standards for therapists, the practice of massage is likely to be respected and accepted by more people as a way to treat pain and to improve overall wellness.
+As more states adopt licensing requirements and standards for massage therapists, the practice of massage is likely to be respected and accepted by more people as a way to treat pain and to improve overall wellness.

-Similarly, as more healthcare providers understand the benefits of massage, demand will likely increase as these services become part of treatment plans.
-However, demand in healthcare settings will be tempered by limited insurance coverage for massage services.
+Similarly, demand will likely increase as more healthcare providers understand the benefits of massage and these services become part of treatment plans.
+However, demand in some healthcare settings will be tempered by limited insurance coverage for massage services.

 Massage also offers specific benefits to particular groups of people whose continued demand for massage services will lead to overall growth for the occupation.
 For example, many sports teams hire massage therapists to help their athletes rehabilitate from injuries and to relieve or manage pain.